Skip to content

 Provided the user approves the grant, the authorization server:

-• Sends the user to your client’s previously defined finish.uri.
+• Sends the user to the finish.uri provided in the interactive outgoing payment grant request.
 The means by which the server sends the user to the URI is out of scope, but common options include redirecting the user from a web page and launching the system browser with the target URI.

 • Secures the redirect by adding a unique hash, allowing your client to validate the finish call, and an interaction reference as query parameters to the URI.

-In this guide, we’re assuming the IdP has a user interface with which the customer interacts.
-When the interaction completes, the customer should be directed back to your platform.
-Now you can make the grant continuation request.
+In our example, we’re assuming the IdP the customer interacted with has a user interface.
+When the interaction completes, the customer returns to your platform.
+Now your platform can make a continuation request for the outgoing payment grant.

 {